electron/website/blog/10-years-of-electron.md

 As we enter our second decade as a project, you might be asking: what’s next for Electron?

-Not much is changing in the immediate future.
-We’re going to keep releasing major versions of Electron regularly every 8 weeks, keeping the framework updated with the latest and greatest from the web platform and Node.js while maintaining stability and security for enterprise-grade applications.
+We’re going to stay in sync with Chromium's release cadence, releasing  new major versions of Electron every 8 weeks, keeping the framework updated with the latest and greatest from the web platform and Node.js while maintaining stability and security for enterprise-grade applications.

-Aside from that, we generally announce news on upcoming initiatives when they become concrete.
+We generally announce news on upcoming initiatives when they become concrete.
 If you want to keep up with future releases, features, and general project updates, you can read [our blog](https://electronjs.org/blog) and follow our social media profiles ([Twitter](https://twitter.com/electronjs) and [Mastodon](https://social.lfx.dev/@electronjs))!

 [^1]: This is actually the first commit from the